JouleCai/geospacelab/README.md

 Some required dependencies listed below (e.g., h5py, netcdf4, and cartopy) may be easier to install by using conda commands.

 When using the anaconda distribution, it's also recommended to install the package and dependencies in a virtual environment.
-To create a virtual evironmentor using:
+To create a virtual evironmentor, use:

 ```shell
 conda create --name [YOUR_ENV_NAME] python=3.8